ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 }
 ```

+---

 * <a name="metadata-with-derived"></a>
-   **trying to use metadata with derived values**
+  **using metadata with derived values NOT supported**
-    - it is not supported to associate metadata with a derived value - use the parent value instead
+    - associating metadata with a derived value is not supported.
+Use the parent value instead
-    - the limitation is due to the fact that derived values cannot be retrieved directly (and have metadata received from the `Receive` callback) - instead, they are derived from already retrieved parent values, which effectively means that they cannot carry additional state-data, beyond what is already included in the metadata of their parent values
+    - limitation exists because derived values cannot be retrieved directly.
+They are derived from from parent values that have already been retrieved.
+Parent values may have metadata for additional run-time state.
+Derived values cannot carry additional state-data, beyond what is already included in the metadata of their parent values

+---

  * <a name="derived-key-collision"></a>
    **deriving the same key from different values**
-    - make sure to include the parent value ID inside a derived key, to ensure that derived values do not collide across all key-value pairs
+    - include the parent value ID inside a derived key, so that derived values do not collide with key-value pairs across the entire system

+---

  * <a name="models-bad-usage"></a>
-   **not using models for non-derived values or mixing them with custom key building/parsing methods**
+   **not using models for non-derived values; mixing with custom key building/parsing methods**
-      - it is true that models are work-in-progress and not yet supported with derived values
+      - models are `NOT` supported with derived values at this time
-      - for non-derived values, however, the models are already mandatory and should be used to define these four descriptor fields: `NBKeyPrefix`, `ValueTypeName`, `KeySelector`, `KeySelector` - eventually these fields will all be replaced with a single `Model` reference, hence it is recommended to have the models prepared and already in-use for an easy transition
+      - for non-derived values, the models are mandatory and should be used to define these four descriptor fields: `NBKeyPrefix`, `ValueTypeName`, `KeySelector`, `KeySelector`
+      - eventually these fields will all be replaced with a single `Model` reference.
+It is recommended to prepare and use the models prepared for an easy transition to new release
-      - it is also a very bad practise to use a model only partially, e.g.:
+      - it is bad practice to use a model, only partially, like so:
 ```
     descriptor := &adapter.InterfaceDescriptor{
 		Name:               InterfaceDescriptorName,